-Quick Gift Mittens (12 Weeks of Gifting Series), Free Crochet Pattern + Video
+Quick Gift Crochet Mittens, Free Pattern + Video

 This project is part of the 12 Weeks of Gifting Series!
 Each week from NOW to the end of December, I'll be sharing a new pattern for something that is super easy and super quick to whip up.
 We'll be using the same yarn and same hook size for every single project, just switching up the colors a bit.
 Many of these projects can be made in just one sitting too!

-With the holiday season fast approaching, sometimes it's hard to squeeze in the time needed to make handmade gifts for everyone on your list!
+With the holiday season fast approaching, sometimes it’s hard to squeeze in the time needed to make handmade gifts for everyone on your list!
 No worries, our 12 Weeks of Gifting Series to the rescue!
-Click the link below for the full directory of projects:
+Click the link below for the full directory of projects that go great with the Quick Gift Crochet Mittens!

 Need a little help?
 There's a full video tutorial below for this project too!